-People in Pennsylvania, especially Hanover County, care deeply about their potato chips.
+People in Pennsylvania, especially Hanover, in York County, care deeply about their potato chips.

 Instead of resigning themselves to a fate of boring mass-produced chips, there are hundreds of small independent chip companies, all claiming to make the best potato chips in the world.